Skip to main content

 Farm structures for pigs are similar to those for cattle: Almost half of all pigs kept in Germany are in herds with more than 2,000 animals.
 As with cattle, the farm structure of pig farming is not the same in all production directions.
 For example, farms in pig fattening are comparatively larger than those in sow farming.

 The trend toward large flocks is even more pronounced in poultry: on the one hand, most farms in Germany keep no more than 100 young broilers.
-On the other hand, 81 percent of young broilers are kept in flocks with more than 50,000 birds.
+On the other hand, 79 percent of young broilers are kept in flocks with more than 50,000 birds.
+In the case of laying hens, 4 percent of farms have more than 100,000 laying hens and represent just under 35 percent of flocks.

 Download Service